hrishabd7/CS_6320_Project2/README.md

   --train_embedding
 ```

-Do not train the embedding (use pretrained as-is):
+To not train the embedding (use pretrained as-is):
 ```bash
 python rnn_word2vec.py \
   --hidden_dim 256 \